 \section{Cornerings and Crossings}

-Next, we define cornerings, our primary technical device.
-In particular we discuss the free cornering of a resource theory, which we show contains special crossing cells with nice formal properties.
-Tersely, a cornering of a resource theory $\A$ is a single object proarrow equipment with $\A$ as its vertical cells.
-Explicitly:
+In this section we introduce the free cornering of a resource theory, our primary technical device, and show that the free cornering contains special crossing cells with nice formal properties.
+We begin by recalling the notion of proarrow equipment, specialised to the case of single-object double categories: \begin{defi} Let $\D$ be a single-object double category. $\D$ is called a \emph{proarrow equipment} in case for each $A \in \D_H$ there are distinguished elements $A^\circ$ and $A^\bullet$ of $\D_V$ along with distinguished cells of $\D$:

-\begin{definition} Let $\A$ be a symmetric strict monoidal category.
-Then a \emph{cornering of $\A$} is a single object double category $\D$ such that: \begin{enumerate}[(i)] \item The vertical cells of $\D$ are $\A$.
-That is, there is an isomorphism of categories $\bv\D \cong \A$. \item For each $A$ in $\A_0 \cong \D_H$, there are distinguished elements $A^\circ$ and $A^\bullet$ of $\D_V$ along with distinguished cells of $\D$